-- 61. Because neighbourhood planning is led by parish councils/Neighbourhood Forums, Solihull Council's role is different compared to DPDs and SPDs and the Council's role is largely to provide advice, technical input and support to groups developing a plan. - 62.
+- 65. Because neighbourhood planning is led by parish councils/Neighbourhood Forums, Solihull Council's role is different compared to DPDs and SPDs and the Council's role is largely to provide advice, technical input and support to groups developing a plan. - 66.
 However, in the first instance the Council is responsible for publicising a Neighbourhood Area application, this includes inviting representations.
 (Although there is no need to publicise if the application is made by a parish council and the area covers the whole of the parish council's area in these instances, the local planning authority must designate the area as a Neighbourhood Area).
-Similarly, where there is an application for the designation of a Neighbourhood Forum, we must also publicise this application and invite representations. - 63.
+Similarly, where there is an application for the designation of a Neighbourhood Forum, we must also publicise this application and invite representations. - 67.
 Once the Neighbourhood Area is designated, up to the submission of the final draft (the Submission Draft) plan, it is the town or parish council/neighbourhood forum that is responsible for public consultation and engagement in its preparation.
 It is only at submission stage that Solihull Council takes a lead in publicising the plan proposal.
-This
+This includes consultation, submitting the plan for independent examination and organising the referendum, details of which will be publicised on the website.

-7 Neighbourhood Planning (General) Regulations 2012 (as amended)
+&lt;sup>9 Neighbourhood Planning (General) Regulations 2012 (as amended)

-- includes consultation, submitting the plan for independent examination and organising the referendum, details of which will be publicised on the website. - 64.
-The Council will update details of the progress of each neighbourhood plan on its website.
+- 68. The Council will update details of the progress of each neighbourhood plan on its website.
 It will also publish examiners reports and any associated decision notices.
-Parish Councils can assist by making documents available locally and providing local publicity. - 65.
+Parish Councils can assist by making documents available locally and providing local publicity. - 69.
 Prior to referendum an NDP that has been through a successful examination is a 'material consideration' in the planning application decision making process.
 NDPs waiting to be 'made' (adopted) by the Council following a YES vote at referendum are deemed to form part of the Development Plan for the area concerned.
 This means that the council and planning inspectors will need to take the plan into consideration when making planning decisions in the NDP area.